 The Scriptures all advise us to control our thoughts, words and actions.
-Our interactions and co-habitation with the world is very much dependent on our words and manner of speech.
-The Manusmriti proclaims, for example, speak the truth and speak it sweetly, and thus great focus is placed on control of mind and control of speech.
+Our interactions and co-habitation with the world are very much dependent on our words and manner of speech.
+The Manusmriti proclaims, for example, speak the truth and speak it sweetly, and thus great focus is placed on control of the mind and control of speech.

 The two verses below are from the Manusmriti and the Aitareya Upanishad.
-The Manusmriti advocates the upholding of truth in a calm and sweet manner while the Upanishad advocates for us to always reconcile mind and words.
+The Manusmriti advocates the upholding of truth in a calm and sweet manner while the Upanishad advocates for us always to reconcile mind and words.
 It should be noted that the Vedic Havan and Vedic Sandhya – both rituals open with blessing for the mouth and speech.
 In the Sandhya – Om vaak vaak seeks awareness, health and control over mouth and speech In the Havan, Om vaang ma’syestu, the aspirant prays for noble speech which arises from within oneself.

 सत्यं ब्रूयात् प्रियं ब्रूयान्न ब्रूयात् सत्यमप्रियम् ।